HadarDadush/BullAndHitsGame/README.md

-# Bull and Hits Game
+# Bulls and Hits Game

 This project is a Java console application that implements a guessing game where players aim to guess a secret 4-digit number.
 The game provides feedback on each guess, indicating how many digits are correct and in the right position (Bulls),